Abel Braga

-Abel Carlos da Silva Braga (born 1 September 1952), known as Abel Braga, is a Brazilian former football coach and player.
+Abel Carlos da Silva Braga (born 1 September 1952) is a Brazilian football coach and former player.
+He is the current technical director of Internacional.

-He played as a central defender during a professional career that started with Fluminense in 1968.
+Braga played as a central defender during a professional career that started with Fluminense in 1968.
 He earned one cap for Brazil, and was on the 1978 FIFA World Cup squad.

-Since his retirement in 1985, he has managed a number of clubs in Brazil and Portugal, including three spells at Fluminense.
-In 2006, he won the Copa Libertadores and FIFA Club World Cup for Internacional.
+Since his retirement in 1985, Braga has managed a number of clubs in Brazil and Portugal, including three spells at Fluminense and eight spells at Internacional, with whom won the Copa Libertadores and FIFA Club World Cup in 2006.
 He has also managed French club Marseille, as well as Emirati club Al Jazira over two spells.

-Playing career
+Club career

-Known as Abel during his playing days, he started his career as a player in Fluminense in 1968, staying at the club until 1976, when he moved to Vasco da Gama.
+Known as Abel during his playing days, he started his career as a player in Fluminense in 1968, being a regular member of the youth sides.
+After becoming a part of the first team squad in 1971, he was loaned to Figueirense in 1973.